Gear4music (Holdings) plc

 Our Business

-We are an online retailer of musical instruments and music equipment, operating 21 websites in 15 languages and 9 currencies.
-We are the largest retailer in our market in the UK and one of the largest in Europe.
+We are an online retailer of musical instruments and music equipment, and since 2021, of Audio-Visual equipment including HiFi speakers and home cinema systems.
+We operate 21 websites in 15 languages and 9 currencies.

-We supply musical instruments and equipment manufactured by many of the industry's best-known brands, and also a range of good value, high quality own-brand products.
+We supply products manufactured by many of the industry's best-known brands, and a range of good value, high quality own-brand products.

 Our Policy